 What if you were asked to give a recommendation regarding Iran to someone who has never been to your country...
 What should he try to experience?
 Where to travel?
 What to see?
 What to taste?

 We have lots of historical places like Kashan, Hamdean, Shiraz and Isfahan.
 We have beautiful nature in the north of our country like Chaloos, Rasht, or Azarbayejan.
 We have amazing deserts here in Kashan and Yazd.
 We have amazing nature in the south of our country, so there are lots of places to visit.
+Lots of great foods as every district has their own traditional dishes.
+In the north of Iran they have their own dishes, in the south of Iran they have their own dishes.
+I think they are all delicious.

 Let's turn the page to another non-musical topic.
 You're a fan of comics so I just have to ask: What is better: DC or Marvel?